Common signs of someone who may be suicidal

 If you or someone you care about needs support, you can visit us Wednesday to Saturday at 3 p.m. to 9 p.m. or call +61 402 511 436.

-Alternatively if you or someone you know need crisis support call Lifeline on 13 11 14 now.
+Alternatively if you or someone you know need support outside of these hours or crisis support call Lifeline on 13 11 14 now.